-Russian working women did not forget March 8 and, following the October Revolution, rejuvenated this important fighting labor day.
+March 8 was abandoned by the S. P., since the ballot and election to office has always been the outstanding aim of that party.
+The Russian working women did not forget March 8 and, following the October Revolution, rejuvenated this important fighting labor day.
 The Communist International made International Women's Day again a living reality.
-As in the case of May 1, only the Communist parties are carrying on the traditions of March 8, with men and women workers jointly utilizing this day to call upon the proletarian women to take their place in the struggles beside themen workers.
+As in the case of May 1, the militant workers are carrying on the true traditions of March 8, with men and women workers jointly utilizing this day to call upon the proletarian women to take their place in the struggles.